- General Regulations eTOP -

 Required Documents

-5.1 The Agreement may be concluded with a natural or legal person who presents the Operator’s Representative with a document confirming their identity or authorization to represent the Subscriber.
+5.1 The Agreement may be concluded with a natural or legal person who presents to the Operator’s Representative a document confirming their identity or authority to represent the Subscriber.

-5.2 If there are doubts regarding the authority of the Representative of a legal entity, the Operator has the right to request additional documentation.
+5.2 In case of doubts as to the authority of the representative of a legal entity, the Operator has the right to demand an additional document.

-5.3 If the Agreement is concluded by an attorney-in-fact, the authorized person must confirm their identity to the Operator’s Representative and present a document confirming their authorization.
+5.3 When concluding the Agreement through an attorney-in-fact, the authorized person is obliged to confirm their identity to the Operator’s Representative and present a document confirming the authorization.

-5.4 To conclude the Agreement, the Operator may verify the identity of the Subscriber or their representative in accordance with legal requirements.
+5.4 For the purpose of concluding the Agreement, the Operator may identify the Subscriber or the person representing them in accordance with legal requirements.

-5.5 Para-Consumers are required to submit a declaration of their status as a "micro-entrepreneur" or a public benefit organization and to state whether they waive the rights granted to Consumers.
+5.5 Para-consumers are obliged to submit a declaration of the status of a “micro-entrepreneur” or public benefit organization and to declare whether they waive rights due to Consumers.

 Art.
 6